mradzinski/kotlin-styleguide/README.md

 }
 ```

-Prefer `also` over `apply` if there already are multiple receivers in scope, especially if you make calls on any outer receivers:
+Prefer `also` over `apply` if there already are multiple receivers in scope, especially if you make calls on any outer receivers.

 ```kotlin
 class Foo {